Carhul/Task_Manager/README.md

 All the colours where picked to ensure a calm and harmonious impression.

-    * Navbar, Footer and Containers:
+    * Navbar, Footer and Containers: Silver Pink, #bcaaa4
-    * Buttons :
+    * Buttons : Isabeline, #efebe9 and Cinereous, #a1887f
-    * Text:
+    * Text and Icons: White, #fff and Isabeline, #efebe9
+    * Collapsible and dropdown: Cinereous, #a1887f
+    * Hover: Pale Silver, d7ccc8

 Color Sheme from [Coolors](https://coolors.co/)
 ![color_sheme](static/images/wireframes/color_sheme.png)